 about specific nursing homes.

 Call around.
-Contact places that interest you and ask questions about vacancies, number
+Contact places that interest you.
+Ask questions about vacancies, number

 of residents, costs, and payment methods.
 You should also ask about services that